Gaining Momentum When Facing Mindset Blocks

 2. Implement a Power Hour Strategy

-✦ 20 min mindset work (journal, affirmations)
+✦ 20 min mindset work (affirmations, journaling, breath)

-✦ 20 min needle-moving task
+✦ 20 min needle-moving task (no admin fluff)

-✦ 20 min reset (walk, tea, connection)
+✦ 20 min reset (tea, walk, dance it out)

 3. Anchor Yourself in Self-Trust